sti1ltyping/CraftiGames.py/README.md

 from CraftiGames import Pikanetwork, PikaAnnotations import asyncio

-# PikaPY automates batch processing.
+# CraftiGames automates batch processing.
 # No matter how big the lists are it will automatically break it into batches and fetch the responses.
 players = ["Fireor", "fwgazes", "ignLone"] guilds = ["RIP", "EKITTENS", "Menace"]